jrh-dev/jrh-dev.github.io/_posts/2022-11-17-r-basics-grouping.md

 #' 1 setosa               50
 #' 2 versicolor           50
 #' 3 virginica            50

 {% endhighlight %}

 ### ungroup()

-Once we have finished working with the groupings we created we need to remove them.
-Not removing the groupings can cause issues further down the line if you forget they are present.
+Once we have finished working with the groupings that we created we need to remove them.
+Not removing the groupings can cause issues further down the line if you forget that they are present.
 To remove the current groupings we need to use the `dplyr` function `ungroup()`.

 {% highlight r %}

 df <- dplyr::ungroup(df)

 {% endhighlight %}

-Like when using `group_by()`, `ungroup()` doesn't appear to change anything obvious in our data.
-However, if we review the attributes again, we see that the `$groups` attribute has now been removed and `grouped_df` is no longer an element of the `$class` attribute.
+Using `ungroup()` doesn't appear to change anything in our data, similarly to `group_by()`.
+However, if we review the attributes of `df` again, we see that the `$groups` attribute has now been removed and `grouped_df` is no longer an element of the `$class` attribute.

 {% highlight r %}

 attributes(df)
 #' $class
 #' [1] "tbl_df"     "tbl"        "data.frame"